okeyoallan/Joyce-et-al/README.md

 # A hike to the peak of Mount kenya
 ## Objectives
-To scale the heights of Mt Kenya to raise awareness on mental health crisis as result of the COVID 19 pandemic.
+Scale the heights of Mt Kenya and raise awareness on mental health crisis as result of the COVID 19 pandemic.

 **Together let's join hands to;**

  > *A campaign towards a depression-free world.*

+## Where?
+#### Mt.
+Kenya National Park

+## When?
+##### Friday 15th April 2022 - Monday 18th April 2022
+Easter Holiday, starting from good Friday to Easter Monday.